whateverweb/device-detection/README.md

 ### Basic usage

-** NOTE: If you plan to use the API from server side code, make sure to duplicate the HTTP headers from the requesting user agent as these are used to identify the device. **
+** NOTE: If you plan to use the API from server side code, make sure to relay the HTTP headers from the requesting user agent as these are used to identify the device. **

 The service has the following RESTful verbs and methods defined under the service URL: